Best camera for stop-motion animation

 Create movies a frame at at time, with the best cameras for stop motion

-With the best camera for stop motion animation, you can unleash the power of your imagination to produce spectacular animated movies.
-Whether you want to use a smartphone or a full-on system camera, there are plenty of viable options for your movie-making.
+The best camera for stop motion animation allows you to produce spectacular animated movies using the simplest of materials.
+Whether you want to use a smartphone or a full-on system camera, there are plenty of viable options for your movie-making – the main thing it requries from you is patience!

-Stop motion animation, or stop frame animation, involves sequencing a series of still images to create a movie.
-In between each still objects made from a range of materials are manipulated to give the illusion of movement.
+Stop motion animation, or stop frame animation, involves sequencing a series of still images, and manipulating objects between each frame to give the illusion of movement.
 Famous examples include Wes Anderson’s Isle of Dogs and Aardman Animations’ Wallace and Gromit.

-We've picked out options for different budgets and skill levels in this guide.
-If you need some help getting your head around the techniques and software you'll use for animation, scroll to the bottom of this guide to find our section on how to choose a stop motion camera.
+It can be painstaking work, but there are apps and software to make life easier.
+I've picked out the best cameras and phones to get you started, and you can scroll to the bottom of this guide for a breakdown of how to choose a stop motion camera.
 And for more moviemaking magic, don't miss our guide to the best cameras for video.

 Jase Parnell-Brookes is an award-winning photographer, educator and writer based in the UK.
 They won the Gold Prize award in the Nikon Photo Contest 2018/19 and were named Digital Photographer of the Year in 2014.
 An expert in many different camera systems, they bring their expertise to our guide to stop-motion animation cameras